1. The Platform

 - Verification gaming.
 Crafting outputs specifically designed to pass automated verification while failing to deliver the function's stated purpose.

-- Escrow abuse.
-Creating escrows with no intent to deliver, filing frivolous disputes to delay legitimate provider payment, or manipulating escrow timing.
+- Transaction abuse.
+Creating transactions with no intent to deliver, filing frivolous disputes to delay legitimate provider payment, or manipulating settlement timing.

 - Circumventing controls.
 Attempting to bypass spending caps, rate limits, verification systems, or any other exchange safeguard.